PatrickFis/Azure-Study-Notes/SC-900 Notes.md

 - Applications with Microsoft Defender for Cloud Apps
 - Email and collaboration with Microsoft Defender for Office 365 - Protects against emails, links, and protects collaboration tools (Teams, SharePoint Online, OneDrive for Business, other Office clients)

-Defender for Office 365 covers the following areas:
+## Defender for Office 365
+Covers the following areas:
 - Threat protection policies
 - Reports - real time reports for Defender for Office 365
 - Threat investigation and response
 - Automated investigation and response

-## Defender for Office 365 plans:
+### Defender for Office 365 plans:
 - Microsoft Defender for Office 365 Plan 1
   - Safe attachments - Checks email attachments for malicious content
   - Safe links - Scans link before they're clicked so that malicious content is blocked
   - Safe Attachments for SharePoint, OneDrive, and Microsoft Teams - Protects from malicious files in collaboration tools
   - Anti-phishing protection
   - Real-time detections
-- Microsoft Defender for Office 365 Plan 1
+- Microsoft Defender for Office 365 Plan 2
   - Everything from Plan 1
   - Threat trackers for prevailing cybersecurity issues
   - Threat explorer - Real-time report for analyzing recent threats